Inventory is evaluated at cost price for tax purposes. The tax method generally matches the book method.

 This proportional part is established at 10% of the amount of these products and represents the management expenses already deducted from overhead costs.

-Interest earned by companies established in Equatorial Guinea is subject to CIT (35% rate).
+Interest earned by companies established in Equatorial Guinea is subject to WHT at a rate of 10%.

 Interest earned by companies not having their usual domicile or headquarters in Equatorial Guinea is considered as dividend income and subject to WHT at a 25% rate.